Skip to main content

 Senior Centers in Your Community

-Senior centers serve as a gateway to the nation’s aging services network—connecting 1 million older adults to vital community services.
+Senior centers are a gateway to the nation’s aging services network—connecting 1 million older adults to vital community services.
 In fact, 75% of participants visit their center 1 to 3 times per week and spend an average of 3.3 hours per visit.

 Each year, funding for Older Americans Act (OAA) programs and many other aging services need to be approved by Congress and signed into law by the president.
 Learn why the reauthorization of OAA is so important to older adults, caregivers, and their communities.